koordinator-sh/website/docs/user-manuals/multi-hierarchy-elastic-quota-management.md

           filter:
               ...
 ```
+- `enableCheckParentQuota` check parentQuotaGroups' used and runtime Quota.
+Default is false.
 - `monitorAllQuotas` enable "used > runtime revoke" logic.
 Default is false.
 - `revokePodInterval` check loop time interval.
 - `delayEvictTime` when "used > runtime" continues over `delayEvictTime` will really trigger eviction.